misiektoja/instagram_monitor/docs/usage.md

 Summary messages and errors that apply to the whole process are written to every active target log.

-Images and videos are streamed to a temporary file beside the destination with a 100 MiB limit.
-The monitor accepts only a complete HTTP 200 response with a recognized image or video signature then replaces the destination atomically.
-A truncated response, an HTML error page or another invalid response leaves an existing saved file untouched.
+Media downloads are limited to 100 MiB.
+Failed or invalid downloads leave any previously saved file intact.

 <a id="detection-of-changed-profile-pictures"></a>
 ## Detection of Changed Profile Pictures